SamuliLam/firestore-grafana-pipeline/docs/01_Developer_Summary.md

 ### 3. Implemented Features / Out of Scope / Not Implemented
 Implemented:
-- Live sensor data investion via REST API
+- Live sensor data ingestion via REST API
 - On-demand historical data synchronization from Firestore
 - Sensor metadata management via frontend UI
 - Visualization of sensor metrics using embedded Grafana dashboards
+- Visualization of sensor metadata using geo-mapping features in Grafana

 Out of Scope / Not Implemented:
 - User authentication and role-based access control (planned but not implemented)
 - Alerting and notifications in Grafana

 ### 4.